SEO meta tags are an essential part of your optimization strategy.

 They provide search engines with information about your website and can help improve your ranking on search engine results pages (SERPs).

-This post will discuss what meta tags are and how to use them to improve your SEO.
+This post will discuss what SEO metadata and meta tags are and how to use them to improve your SEO.

-We will also provide some tips on how to optimize your meta tags for better results.
+We will also provide some tips on how to optimize the most important meta tags for better results.

 What Are SEO Meta Tags?